grascii/grascii/docs/dictionary.rst

 Spelling
 ^^^^^^^^

-When the `--spell` flag is set, denotes that an entry's translation has not been found in a dictionary.
+When the :option:`--spell` flag is set, denotes that an entry's translation has not been found in a dictionary.

 Possible Errors